-Rule 1 A member shall act honestly, with integrity and competence, and in a manner to fulfil the profession's responsibility to the public and to uphold the reputation of the actuarial profession.
+Rule 1 A member shall act honestly, with integrity, and competence, and care, and in a manner to fulfil the profession's responsibility to the public and to uphold the reputation of the actuarial profession.

-- Annotation 1-1 A member shall perform professional services with skill and care.
-[Modified July 1/03] - Annotation 1-2 It is the professional responsibility of the member not to be associated with anything which the member knows or should know is false or misleading.
+Annotation 1-1 A member shall perform professional services with skill and care.

+Annotation 1-2 It is the professional responsibility of the member not to be associated with anything which the member knows or should know is false or misleading.

-[Modified July 1/03] - Annotation 1-3 A member shall not engage in any professional conduct involving dishonesty, fraud, deceit or misrepresentation or commit any act that reflects adversely on the actuarial profession.
+Annotation 1-3 A member shall not engage in any professional conduct involving dishonesty, fraud, deceit or misrepresentation or commit any act that reflects adversely on the actuarial profession.